-Tokyo has no shortage of coastline, shoreline, and riverbanks.
-It has canals that have transported people and goods for centuries, moats that surround former medieval estates, and rivers with sources in the city's outlying mountains and marshes that empty into Tokyo Bay.
+Tokyo has no shortage of coastline, shoreline, or riverbanks.
+It has canals that have transported people and goods for centuries, moats that surround former medieval estates, rivers with sources in the city's outlying mountains, and marshes that empty into Tokyo Bay.
 Riding along these waterfronts on a bicycle is an amazing—and, given the relative lack of elevation change, usually relaxing—way to explore the contours of Japan's capital.
-And don't worry if you haven't got a bike with you: local governments and private outfits across Tokyo have affordable and convenient rental options.
+And don't worry if you haven't got a bike with you: there are lots of affordable and convenient rental options.

-The Edogawa cycling course follows the banks of the Edogawa River, which forms the border between Tokyo and Chiba Prefecture.
-It's a great ride full of beautiful nature in all four seasons.
-The full 64-km course starts at Saitama Prefecture, where the Edogawa River branches off from the Tonegawa River, and ends in Chiba Prefecture.
-But for a much shorter course just within Tokyo, a common starting point is Mizumoto Park in Katsushika City, with the endpoint being Shibamata, an old-school neighborhood made famous by the long-running Otoko wa Tsurai yo ("Being A Man is Tough") movie series.
+The Edogawa cycling course follows the banks of the Edo River, which forms the border between Tokyo and Chiba Prefectures.
+It's a great ride full of beautiful nature during any of the four seasons.
+The full 64-km course starts in Saitama Prefecture, where the Edo River branches off from the Tone River, and ends in Chiba Prefecture.
+But for a much shorter course within Tokyo, a common starting point is Mizumoto Park in Katsushika City, with the endpoint being Shibamata, an old-school neighborhood made famous by the long-running Otoko wa Tsurai yo (Being A Man is Tough) movie series.
 The main character is Tora-san, a traveling salesman who finds himself in misadventures across Japan, always yearning to get back to Shibamata, his hometown.
 Check out the Shibamata Taishakuten Temple, a picturesque traditional house called Yamamoto-tei, and, if your curiosity about Tora-san is piqued, the Katsushika Shibamata Tora-san Museum.

-If you wish to rent a bicycle, the Tora-san Museum rents out bicycles, and Edogawa City has rentacycles at the bicycle parking areas at 11 train stations, including Kasai, Nishi-kasai, Kasai-Rinkai Park, and Koiwa.
+If you wish to rent a bicycle, the Tora-san Museum rents out bicycles, and Edogawa City has rent-a-cycles at the bicycle parking areas of 11 train stations, including Kasai, Nishi-kasai, Kasai-Rinkai Park, and Koiwa.

-Following the course of the Sumidagawa River will take you near, or even right past, so many of Tokyo's must-see neighborhoods and landmarks.
-You could start in Ryogoku—the epicenter of sumo wrestling, go past a series of colorful bridges, and find yourself at the base of Tokyo Skytree, with Asakusa and Sensoji Temple just a ways off on the other side of the river.
-Or, you could check out Tsukiji Market (which, despite the move of the famous fish market to Toyosu, is still a massive wholesale market in its own right), then head to glitzy Ginza.
+Following the course of the Sumida River will take you near, or even right past, many of Tokyo's must-see neighborhoods and landmarks.
+You could start in Ryogoku—the epicenter of sumo wrestling, go past a series of colorful bridges, and find yourself at the base of TOKYO SKYTREE, with Asakusa and Sensoji Temple just on the other side of the river.
+Or, you could check out Tsukiji Outer Market (which, despite the move of the famous fish market to Toyosu, is still a massive wholesale market in its own right), then head to glitzy Ginza.
 Or, take a detour to Tokyo Station and the Imperial Palace.
 Or chill out on Tsukuda, which sits at the tip of a piece of reclaimed land in the middle of the river.
-The Sumidagawa River was a vital artery for commerce and transport in centuries past, and it's still right at the heart of Tokyo today.
+The Sumida River was a vital artery for commerce and transport in centuries past and it's still right at the heart of Tokyo today.